WICG/turtledove/FLEDGE.md

 The `executionMode` attribute is optional.
 The default value (`"compatibility"`) will run each invocation of `generateBid` in a totally fresh execution environment, which prevents one invocation from directly passing data to a subsequent invocation, but has non-trivial execution costs as each execution environment must be initialized from scratch.
 The `"groupByOrigin"` mode will attempt to re-use the execution environment for interest groups with the same script that were joined on the same top-level origin, which saves a lot of these initialization costs.
 However, to avoid cross-site information leaking into `generateBid`, attempts to join or leave an interest group in `"groupByOrigin"` mode from more than one top-level origin will result in all `"groupByOrigin"` interest groups that were joined from the same top-level origin being removed.
 When the execution environment is re-used the script top-level will not be re-executed, with only the `generateBid` function being run the subsequent times.
 This mode is intended for interest groups that are extremely likely to be joined or left from a single top-level origin only, with the probability high enough that the penalty of removal if the requirement doesn't hold to be low enough for the performance gains to be a worthwhile trade-off.

 The `ads` list contains the various ads that the interest group might show.
-Each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.
+Each entry is an object that includes a rendering URL, a size group (see below), and arbitrary metadata that can be used at bidding time.

 The `adComponents` field contains the various ad components (or "products") that can be used to construct ["Ads Composed of Multiple Pieces"](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces)).
-Similarly to the `ads` field, each entry is an object that includes both a rendering URL and arbitrary metadata that can be used at bidding time.
+Similarly to the `ads` field, each entry is an object that includes a rendering URL, a size group (see below), and arbitrary metadata that can be used at bidding time.
 Thanks to `ads` and `adsComponents` being separate fields, the buyer is able to update the `ads` field via daily update without losing `adComponents` stored in the interest group.

+The `adSizes` field contains a dictionary of named ad sizes.
+Each size has the format `{width: widthVal, height: heightVal}`, TODO

+The `sizeGroups` field contains a dictionary of named lists of ad sizes.
+TODO

 All fields that accept arbitrary metadata objects (`userBiddingSignals` and `metadata` field of ads) must be JSON-serializable.
 All fields that specify URLs for loading scripts or JSON (`biddingLogicUrl`, `biddingWasmHelperUrl`, and `trustedBiddingSignalsUrl`) must point to URLs whose responses include the HTTP response header `X-Allow-FLEDGE: true` to ensure they are allowed to be used for loading FLEDGE resources.